 Paper Wasps are about an inch in length, but some may be a little bigger or a little smaller.
 They are brown, in color, and have yellow stripes on them.

-Paper Wasps are usually not very aggressive, but they will attack, if they feel threatened.
-Their sting can be very painful like Yellow Jacket, and may cause an allergic reaction in some people, which may create a need for medical attention.
+Paper Wasps are usually not very aggressive, but they will attack if they feel threatened.
+Their sting can be very painful like Yellow Jacket and may cause an allergic reaction in some people, which may create a need for medical attention.
 They tend to stay in groups of a few dozen; however, a big nest may contain up to 100, or so, worker wasps.
-They are typically found in tree limbs, under eaves, in window sills, in outdoor air-conditioning units, under awnings, or some other similar place where they are somewhat protected.
+They are typically found in tree limbs, under eaves, in window sills, in outdoor air-conditioning units, under awnings, or in some other similar place where they are somewhat protected.

 If you have a pest control problem give us a call or fill out this form